-Press the Status & Settings icon on the lower right of the home screen.
+Press the Status and Settings icon so on the lower right of the Main screen.

-To exit the Status & Settings screen:
+To exit the Status and Settings screen:

-Press Close to exit the Status & Settings screen and navigate up one level.
+Press Close to exit the Status and Settings screen and navigate up one level.

-Note: The system will automatically return to the main screen after a period of inactivity.

-A gold icon indicates an option is selected.

-A blue icon indicates an option is not selected.
+- Note: The system will automatically return to the main screen after a period of inactivity. - A gold icon indicates an option is selected. - A blue icon indicates an option is not selected.

-Status & Settings Screen navigation
+Status & Settings Screen Navigation

 - Press the up/down arrows to scroll through the pages.
 (See Table 3 below for Settings screen structure). - 2.
-Press an icon to change the value of an option or enter a subscreen. - 3.
-Press Close to return to the previous screen.
+Press an icon to change the value of an option or enter a sub-screen. - 3.
+Press "Close" to return to the previous screen.

-Table 3: Status & Settings screen structure
+Table 3: Status and Settings Screen Structure

 Option How to view Event History Press the Show icon to view system events.
-Note : If a # appears in the Event History list, the event was not sent to the central station.
+Note : If "#" appears in the Event History list, the event was not sent to the central station.
 Direct Bypass Press the Select icon to enter the sensor bypass screen.
-Panel Status Press the Listen icon to listen to the status of your security system.
+Panel Status Press the Listen icon to listen to the status of the security system.
 Press Clear to clear the status.
 Chime Press the On/Off icon to set the chime feature On/Off.
 Note : This option may or may not appear depending on panel programming.
 Special Chime Press the On/Off icon to set the special chime feature On/Off.
-Note: This option may or may not appear depending on panel programming.
-Lights Press Control to access the Light screen.
-From there you can turn On/Off programmed lights.
+Note : This option may or may not appear depending on panel programming.
+Lights Press Control to access the Light screen; use this feature to turn On/Off programmed lights.
 Note : Has not been investigated by UL.
-Door Locks Press Control to access the Door Lock screen.
-From there you can lock/unlock programmed door locks.
+Door Lock Press Control to access the Door Lock screen; use this feature to lock/unlock programmed door locks.
 Note : Has not been investigated by UL.
+Garage Door Press Control to access the Garage Door screen use this feature to open/close programmed garage door.
+Note: Has not been investigated by UL.
 Voice Volume Press the arrows to adjust the speech volume level.
 Beep Volume Press the arrows to adjust the beep volume level.
 Brightness Press the arrows to adjust the screen's brightness.
 Default Screen Use this feature to set this panel's screen saver mode.
 Select "Blank" to have the screen and LED go dark after a period of inactivity.
-Otherwise, the default will be the Home screen and the screen will always be lit.
+Otherwise, the default will be the Main screen and the screen will always be lit.
 If AC power is lost, the screen will go blank after 2 minutes of inactivity to maximize battery life.
 Note : The screen will automatically go blank at 2:00 am daily for 60 minutes.
 Calibration Press the Show icon to enter the calibration screen.
-This screen will allow you to recalibrate the touch screen.
+This screen will allows for the recalibration of the touch screen.
 Help Press the Help icon to access the Help menu.
 Set Date/Time Press Enter to set the date and time.
 System Tests Press Enter to perform a sensor test or system download.